jo-asakura/postcss-neat/README.md

 ### Custom settings

-If you are planning to override the default grid settings (12 columns, and etc.), specify variables you want to override in `options` object that you pass to PostCSS-neat call:
+If you are planning to override the default grid settings (12 columns, and etc.), set variables you want to override in `options` that you pass to PostCSS-neat call:

 ```js
 postcss([